-Another advantage over single-sided pedals is that you can walk easily in most compatible shoes because there are grips on the bottom, and the cleat is small and usually recessed into the shoe’s sole.
-That’s useful when you need to get your bike out of a shed/garage at home or push it to a bike locker at work.
+Another advantage over single-sided pedals is you can walk easily in most compatible shoes because there are grips on the bottom, and the cleat is small and usually recessed into the shoe’s sole.
+That’s useful when you need to get your bike out of a shed or garage at home, or push it to a bike locker at work.

 If you choose to ride flats on the commute, mountain bike flat pedals have a large platform and a sophisticated design with pins to help your sole keep a grip on the pedal platform.